chenzc24/AMS-IO-Agent/Knowledge_Base/03_DESIGN_BLOCKS/IO_Ring/Core/structured.md

 - **Placement sequence**: Process one side at a time, place signals and pads simultaneously
 - **Voltage domain configuration**:
   - **If user explicitly specifies**: MUST strictly follow user's specification exactly, do not modify or ask for confirmation
-  - **If user does NOT specify**: Automatically analyze signal name patterns to determine voltage domain groupings and providers, do NOT ask user
+  - **If user does NOT specify**: AI must select ONE unified voltage domain to power ALL analog pads, do NOT ask user
 - **Workflow execution**: Automatically determine workflow entry point based on user input (intent graph file vs requirements), proceed through all steps without asking user for choices

 ## Workflow